JetBrains/Qodana/topics/jvm.md

 ## Run Qodana

+<link-summary>Learn how to run %product% on your JVM projects.</link-summary>

 <include from="lib_qd.topic" element-id="run-qodana" use-filter="empty,jvm,native,non-ruby"/>

 ## Explore analysis reports

+<link-summary>After analyzing your project, you can explore analysis reports.</link-summary>

 <include from="lib_qd.topic" element-id="explore-analysis-results" use-filter="empty,jvm"/>

 ## Extend Qodana configuration

+<link-summary>Using various features and approaches provided by %product%, you can extend its basic configuration.</link-summary>

 ### Adjusting the scope of analysis

+<link-summary>Learn how to adjust the scope of analysis for your project.</link-summary>

 <include from="lib_qd.topic" element-id="adjust-scope-of-analysis"/>

 ### Enabling the baseline feature

+<link-summary>Learn how to enable the baseline feature for your JVM projects.</link-summary>

 <include from="lib_qd.topic" element-id="enabling-baseline" use-filter="empty,jvm,native"/>

 ### Enabling the quality gate

+<link-summary>Learn how to enable quality gates for your JVM projects.</link-summary>

 [Depending on the linter](quality-gate.topic), you can configure [quality gates](quality-gate.topic) for: